kermattC/baseball-tracker/README.md

-# baseball-tracker
+# Baseball tracker for live broadcast videos
 Course project for CSCI 5520G

 For each of these programs they stop frame-by-frame.
 You can progress to the next frame with any key press.
-Instructions on running the code are given for relevant files.
-Depending on which version of python you use, you'll have to use either python or python3.
+Instructions on running the code are given for relevant files, and depending on which version of python you use you'll have to use either python or python3.

 ## project-pitch3-track.py
-* Run via: ``` python3 project-pitch3-track.py ``` r ```python project-pitch3-track.py ```
+* Run via: ``` python3 project-pitch3-track.py ``` or ```python project-pitch3-track.py ```
 * My best result.
 The ball is tracked for majority of its flight before it starts moving downwards, got 5 frames of tracking before it loses tracking, but regains another 2 or 3 frames before losing tracking again.
 I didn't show this in my presentation because the performance was worse then, but turns out I made a mistake and fixing it yielded better results.

 ## project-pitch2-track.py